A unified framework for imitation dynamics on higher-order networks: Introduction

-Despite substantial progress on network reciprocity, most studies adopt pairwise interaction structures, which are limited in capturing the complexity of real-world cooperation that unfolds in larger groups \cite{szabo2007evolutionary, allen2014games, ohtsuki2006Nature, allen2017evolutionary,santos2008social,mcavoy2020social,taylor2007evolution}.
-For instance, a hunting wolf pack is typically composed of six to ten individuals, and the passage of a United Nations resolution requires the votes of all member states (more than one hundred and ninety states) \cite{zimen1976regulation,mingst2022united,kauffman2007landscape, chatrchyan2012observation, polack2020safety}.
-Compared with pairwise networks, higher-order networks (such as hypergraphs) generalize links to hyperedges that can connect multiple individuals \cite{perc2013evolutionary, levine2017beyond,iacopini2024temporal}.
-This generalization makes them well suited to represent group interactions accurately \cite{cencetti2021temporal,benson2018simplicial,battiston2020networks,zhang2023higher,contisciani2022inference}.
-Beyond empirical fidelity, higher-order interactions can generate collective dynamics that are not captured by any superposition of pairwise interactions, particularly when group effects are nonlinear \cite{battiston2025higher,lotito2024exact}.
-Consistent with this methodological perspective, incorporating higher-order interaction structures has been shown to qualitatively alter system behavior across a range of collective processes, including oscillator synchronization and epidemic spreading \cite{skardal2021higher,st2021universal,levine2017beyond,gambuzza2021stability,ganmor2011sparse,malizia2025hyperedge}.
-For the evolution of cooperation, recent studies show that both the multiple conjoined communities and overlaps on higher-order networks contribute positively to the emergence of cooperation \cite{sheng2024strategy,wang2025emergence}.
+Despite substantial progress on network reciprocity, most studies adopt pairwise interaction structures, which are limited in capturing the complexity of real-world cooperation that unfolds in larger groups\cite{szabo2007evolutionary, allen2014games, ohtsuki2006Nature, allen2017evolutionary,santos2008social,mcavoy2020social,taylor2007evolution}.
+For instance, a hunting wolf pack is typically composed of six to ten individuals, and the passage of a United Nations resolution is decided by a vote among all member states (over one hundred and ninety)\cite{zimen1976regulation,mingst2022united,kauffman2007landscape}.
+Moreover, empirical research shows that many social interactions naturally involve multiple individuals participating simultaneously, such as discussions of family planning and friendships within university clubs\cite{cencetti2021temporal,goldstone2009collective,goldstone2005computational,chelaru2021high,alvarez2021evolutionary,zachary1977information}.
+Higher-order networks, such as hypergraphs, generalize links to hyperedges that can connect multiple individuals\cite{perc2013evolutionary, levine2017beyond,iacopini2024temporal}, making them well-suited to represent group interactions \cite{cencetti2021temporal,benson2018simplicial,battiston2020networks,zhang2023higher,contisciani2022inference}.
+Beyond providing a more faithful representation of real-world interactions, higher-order networks can generate collective dynamics that cannot be reproduced by any combination of pairwise interactions.
+This irreducibility of higher-order interactions is especially pronounced in the presence of nonlinear effects\cite{battiston2025higher,lotito2024exact}.
+Consistent with this perspective, higher-order interaction structures have been shown to qualitatively alter system behavior across a range of collective processes, including oscillator synchronization and epidemic spreading\cite{skardal2021higher,st2021universal,levine2017beyond,gambuzza2021stability,ganmor2011sparse,malizia2025hyperedge}.
+For the evolution of cooperation, recent studies show that conjoined community structure and hyperedge overlaps on higher-order networks contribute positively to cooperation\cite{sheng2024strategy,wang2025emergence}.